dannyirwin/order-up-frontend/README.md

 ## Features

-- Full game cycle: Games persist over multiple sessions, can start new games, and handles all logic required to play.
-- Online multiplayer updates across all users games when changes are made
-- Colorblind Mode for accessability.
+- Full online multiplayer experience: Games update in real time.
+- Matchmaking: Users can host a public or private game or join one in a game lobby from available games or using a unique code.
+- In game text chat and live score keeping.
+- Practice mode is single player and has a never-ending deck of cards.
+- Avatar customization.

 ## Code Snippets

 This code checks weather or not three cards are a valid set.
+Although the all game logic is normally handled exclusively by the back end, the addition of an offline practice mode called for a function that can evaluate valid card selections.
+Rather than manually comparing each attribute on each card, this code reduces each attribute across all three cards to a Set.
+Because a Set only contains unique value, it can be used to determine if all the initial values are unique or all distinct.
+If not, then it is not a valid set.

 ```javascript
 const checkIsSet = cards => {